Izziemirg/Rate_My_Answer_Comp/README.md

 Here is what I did:

-# RateMyAnswer — Expert vs. Non-Expert Health Answer Classifier
+# RateMyAnswer: Expert vs. Non-Expert Health Answer Classifier

 A machine learning pipeline that classifies whether a health forum answer was written by an expert or a non-expert, optimized for log-loss.
 This notebook won a private class Kaggle competition with a final log-loss of **0.03307**.